matthew-towers/maxima-linalg/README.md

    if such a pair exists, otherwise returns `[-1, -1]`.
  - `why_not_rref(mx)` returns a string consisting of an html `<p>` containing a `<ul>` whose items describe why `mx` is not in RREF.
- - `random_with_rank(m, n, r, maxi)` returns a random m by n integer matrix with rank r (assuming r is at most the minimum of m and n). `maxi` gives rough control over how big the elements of the matrix are.

 ### Vector space functions